Jonah Lomu: Personal life

 In 1996, Lomu married South African Tanya Rutter, and they made their home in New Zealand.
 Lomu's family never approved of the relationship, and they divorced after four years of marriage.

 Lomu married his second wife Fiona in a secret ceremony on Waiheke Island in August 2003, holding the wedding reception a week later on the same island.
 In 2008, Lomu and Fiona divorced after he had an affair with Nadene Quirk.
 Lomu and Nadene later married in 2011 and at the time of his death he was living with Nadene and their children, Brayley and Dhyreille.
 Lomu was a lover of languages.

-In addition to English and his parents' Tongan, he also learned to speak in French, Spanish, Mandarin, Cantonese and he had a working proficiency of Russian.
+In addition to English and his parents' Tongan, he also learned to speak in French, Spanish, Mandarin, Cantonese and he had working proficiency in Russian.

 Lomu was a member of the Champions for Peace club, a group of 54 elite athletes committed to serving peace in the world through sport, created by Peace and Sport, a Monaco-based international organisation.
 In 2012, Lomu and Nadene became members of the Church of Jesus Christ of Latter-day Saints.

 In 1996, McDonald's New Zealand named a burger after Lomu, temporarily rebranding the McFeast burger line (called "Mega Feast" in New Zealand) as the "Jonah Burger".

 On 9 April 2007, Lomu appeared on New Zealand's version of This Is Your Life, in which he was reunited with long time friend Grant Kereama, who had donated a kidney to Lomu when he underwent a kidney transplant in July 2004.
 He was a subject of the British version of This Is Your Life in 2002 when he was surprised by Michael Aspel while touring with the All Blacks in Edinburgh.